clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Install Clear Linux OS for Intel Architecture as host on all nodes
 ------------------------------------------------------------------

 Install Clear Linux OS for Intel Architecture as the host OS on all nodes by following the instructions in the topic :ref:`gs_installing_clr_as_host`.
-The current April 2016 `downloadable images`_ are compatible with CIAO.
+The current April 2016 `downloadable images`_ are compatible with ciao.

 After the installation, complete the following steps: